Enhancing Hallucination Detection via Future Context

 \subsection{Filtering of Future Context}

 We explore two methods for selectively integrating semantically relevant future contexts into hallucination detection.
-The first approach explicitly prompts LLMs to utilize future contexts only when beneficial, drawing inspiration from previous studies~\cite{mit1,mit2}.
-The second approach employs a NLI model~\cite{he2021deberta} to quantitatively measure the semantic relevance between the current sentence and future contexts, leveraging contexts whose combined entailment and neutral scores exceed a threshold.
+The first approach explicitly prompts LLMs to use future contexts only when they are helpful, effectively inducing implicit filtering through detailed instructions~\cite{mit1,mit2}.
+The second approach employs an NLI model~\cite{he2021deberta} to measure semantic relevance between the current sentence and candidate future contexts, retaining those whose combined entailment and neutral scores exceed a threshold.
+While the optimal threshold may vary across models and datasets, we adopt a fixed value for simplicity, which in turn induces explicit filtering.

 Table~\ref{tab:filtered_future_context} demonstrates that prompt-based filtering provides a simple yet effective improvement in hallucination detection performance.
 Although we employed a fixed threshold for NLI-based filtering, we believe there is room for performance improvement depending on how semantic relevance is utilized.
 These findings indicate that selectively incorporating meaningful future contexts is crucial for improving hallucination detection, highlighting the potential for further research on advanced context-selection methods.